 - Take photographs from the surface of a comet.

 Rosetta entered an orbit around comet 67P in August 2014.
 On 12th November 2014, Philae landed on the surface of the comet.
 Unfortunately, the solar-powered Philae got stuck in a dark crevice.
 This meant it could not make solar power as planned.
 However, Philae did gather scientific data for the 2 days its battery lasted.

 The mission studied jets of gas and dust from the comet.
 Scientific tools on board, found key ingredients for life in the comet's atmosphere: organic material and oxygen gas.
 The mission also studied the chemistry of the comet.
 It found the water vapour in the comet was different from water on Earth.

-As the orbit of the comet took it further from the Sun, Rosetta's solar panels could not generate enough power to keep the spacecraft from freezing.
+As Rosetta followed the comet further from the Sun, it could not keep making enough solar power.
+Eventually the space probe would freeze.
 ESA decided to end Rosetta's mission in September 2016.
-The spacecraft completed a controlled crash-landing onto the comet, taking final data to return to Earth as it approached the surface.
+The spacecraft made a controlled crash-landing onto comet 67P.